morganstanley/binlog/doc/UserGuide.md

 `BINLOG_ADAPT_STRUCT` must be called in global scope, outside of any namespace.
 The type must not be recursive, e.g: `Foo` can't have a to be logged `Foo*` typed member.

+User defined types that derive from base classes already adapted for logging can be adapted, without enumerating the base members again:

+    [catchfile test/integration/LoggingAdaptedStructs.cpp derived]

+The second argument of `BINLOG_ADAPT_DERIVED` must be a list of adapted base classes, multiple inheritance is supported.

 User defined templates can be adapted for logging in a similar way:

     [catchfile test/integration/LoggingAdaptedStructs.cpp adapt_template]